 Besides technical things, which we will discuss in a while, there are more important things to list down.
 Here are some of the essential things needed for a podcast;

-• Cover art-go on Apple Podcasts and check what attract your eyes, and design your cover art model after that.
+• Cover art on Apple Podcasts check what attracts your eyes, and design your cover art model after that.
 You can also hire a designer or use online platforms to design clear, attractive, and beautiful art pieces.
-I would suggest using Upwork or fiver to find a graphic designer for your podcast.
+I would suggest using Upwork or Fiver to find a graphic designer for your podcast.

-• Podcast name – Podcast name must be a reflection of your work and speak to the listeners.
-Hookup name or either a short descriptive name will help in the optimization of your podcast and increase search on platforms such as google play.
+• Podcast name – The podcast name must be a reflection of your work and speak to the listeners.
+A hookup name or a short descriptive name will help in the optimization of your podcast and increase search on platforms such as Google Play.

-• Category /subcategory – there are dozens of categories and subcategories of podcasts- find relevant and best theme that suits your podcast.
+• Category /subcategory – There are dozens of categories and subcategories of podcasts – Find a relevant and best theme that suits your podcast.
 However, if you are struggling with a category, you can also check out other’s work and get an idea of categories and subcategories.
-It doesn’t suppose to be the exact topic.
+It isn’t supposed to be the exact topic.

 • Co-hosts and collaborators – Including co-hosts and collaborators will also help in the popularity of the podcast episodes.
 Also, include prominent collaborators to turn your new listeners into long-term fans.

 Choosing podcast equipment can be very challenging if you are not well-versed with audio equipment, and get confused by what people tell you.
-It depends on the type of podcast you are creating such as single host-traditional podcast, storytelling podcast, reporting podcast, multiple co-hosts podcast, or educational webinar podcast.
+It depends on the type of podcast you are creating such as a single-host traditional podcast, storytelling podcast, reporting podcast, multiple co-hosts podcast, or educational webinar podcast.
 Slightly different equipment is used based on the type of podcasts, however, some of the basic equipment remains the same for all kinds of podcasts.
-Here are some essential podcast equipment lists:
+Here are some podcast set ideas:

 • A laptop